Market Pulse Web

 To start using Market Pulse Web, simply follow this link: https://mpulse.bookmap.com/workspace.

-To start the Market Pulse add-on for Bookmap you need:
+To start the Market Pulse add-on for Bookmap you need to:

 - Install and activate Bookmap Read more.